vishnoiprem/data-etl-ml/medium/advanced-prompt-engineering-complete-guide.md

 # I Built a $50K/Month AI Consulting Business Using These 3 Prompt Engineering Techniques

-*The complete technical guide to Chain-of-Thought, Self-Consistency, and Verify-and-Edit — with Python implementations, real client case studies, and production-ready code*
+*The complete technical guide to Chain of Thought, Self Consistency, and verify and edit with Python implementations, real client case studies, and production ready code*

 ---

 ## The $847,000 Mistake That Started Everything

 March 2024.
-I'm sitting in a conference room at a Fortune 500 insurance company, watching their Chief Actuary's face turn pale.
+I was sitting in a conference room at a Fortune 500 insurance company, watching their Chief Actuary's face turn pale.

 For six weeks, their team had been using GPT-4 to automate policy risk assessments.
-The AI had been processing claims with 94% accuracy — impressive numbers that made everyone comfortable.
+The AI had been processing claims with 94% accuracy impressive numbers that made everyone comfortable.
 Until the quarterly audit revealed something terrifying.

 The AI had systematically underestimated risk on 847 high-value policies.
-Total exposure: $847,000 in potential claims they hadn't reserved for.
+Total exposure: $847,000 in potential claims they had not  reserved for.

 The problem?
-The model was pattern-matching, not reasoning.
+The model was pattern matching, not reasoning.
 When it saw "45-year-old male, non-smoker, office job," it retrieved the most common outcome from training data.
 It never actually *calculated* the compound risk factors.
 It never *verified* its assumptions.
 It just... guessed confidently.

 That day, I made them a promise: I would find a way to make AI actually *think*.